 Imagine that you have a sample with 10 members, n=10, and you want to use it to estimate the variance of the population from which it was drawn.
 You write each of the 10 values on a separate scrap of paper.
 If you know the population mean, you could start by computing all $10 (x - \mu)^2$.
-However, in the usual case, you do not know μ , and you must start by finding \bar{x} from the values on the 10 scraps to use as an estimate of m.
-Once you have found \bar{x} , you could lose any one of the 10 scraps and still be able to find the value that was on the lost scrap from the other 9 scraps.
-If you are going to use \bar{x} in the formula for sample variance, only 9 (or n-1) of the \bar{x} 's are free to take on any value.
-Because only n-1 of the \bar{x} 's can vary freely, you should divide $\sum (x - \bar{x})^2$ by n-1, the number of (\bar{x} 's) that are really free.
-Once you use \bar{x} in the formula for sample variance, you use up one degree of freedom, leaving only n-1.
+However, in the usual case, you do not know μ , and you must start by finding x from the values on the 10 scraps to use as an estimate of m.
+Once you have found \overline{x} , you could lose any one of the 10 scraps and still be able to find the value that was on the lost scrap from the other 9 scraps.
+If you are going to use \overline{x} in the formula for sample variance, only 9 (or n-1) of the x's are free to take on any value.
+Because only n-1 of the x's can vary freely, you should divide $\sum (x - \overline{x})^2$ by n-1, the number of (x's) that are really free.
+Once you use \overline{x} in the formula for sample variance, you use up one degree of freedom, leaving only n-1.
 Generally, whenever you use something you have previously computed from a sample within a formula, you use up a degree of freedom.

 A little thought will link the two explanations.
-The first explanation is based on the idea that \bar{x} , the estimator of μ , varies with the sample.
-It is because \bar{x} varies with the sample that a degree of freedom is used up in the second explanation.
+The first explanation is based on the idea that \overline{x} , the estimator of μ , varies with the sample.
+It is because \overline{x} varies with the sample that a degree of freedom is used up in the second explanation.